Succeeding in Science

 • What time do I need to be there?

-• Review your calendar every evening!
+• Review your calendar every day!

 Additional Tips for Using a Course Outline and Calendar